sravi2421/sravi2421.github.io/_posts/2017-9-22-The_Times_Over_Time.md

 **Subtopics - Politics**

 For politics, once again the NMF model with five subtopics provided the optimal separation.
-Within the Politics topic, the most common topics were: The Middle East, Presidential Campaigns and Judicial Issues.
+Within the Politics topic, the most common subtopics were: The Middle East, Presidential Campaigns and Judicial Issues.
 Looking at article counts over time, you can see how the country's attention span changed over time.
 Below are a few observations I took away by looking at the stacked bar chart below.

 ![test](https://github.com/sravi2421/sravi2421.github.io/raw/master/images/Article_counts_over_time_politics.png)

 - Military conflicts dominate news coverage.
 Throughout the 1980s you can see Russia as a major topic which tapers off after the end of the Cold War.
 Throughout the 2000's, the Middle East and Terrorism are the two largest subtopics, even removing the Presidential Election as a subtopic from 2005 to 2008.
 - The Lewinsky Scandal displaced traditional domestic news.
-From 1997 to 2000, the Lewinsky Scandal managed to displace traditional domestic news and dampened the country's attention towards the Middle East.
+From 1997 to 2000, the Lewinsky Scandal managed to displace the subtopics 'Domestic Affairs' and even dampened the country's attention towards the Middle East.
 - Domestic affairs have taken a backseat in recent times.
-Looking at the subtopics Judicial Issues, and Domestic, which cover court cases and domestic legislation, both have received tapered article counts as compared to foreign affairs issues.
+Looking at the subtopics Judicial Issues, and Domestic, which cover court cases and domestic legislation, both have received smaller article counts as compared to foreign affairs issues over the past 10 to 15 years.

 Lastly with this crazy election that we just had I looked specifically at the Presidential Election Topic to see if there were any interesting trends.
-In total, it looks as though the most recent election received just as much coverage as elections in the past, with the most comparable one being the Bush/Gore election which had a fair bit of controversy surrounding it as a result of the vote recount in Florida.
 One interesting thing which the topic modeling showed was that there were two distinct 'Presidential Election' topics for the 2016 election, something which did not show up in any other year.
-This seems to indicate that while the total coverage for the campaigns was not that different from before, there were clear distinctions in the way that the NY Times covered the Republican and Democratic races which was quite different than before.
+In total, there were close to the same number of articles published for this election cycle as several others before this.
+This seems to indicate that there were clear distinctions in the way that the NY Times covered the Republican and Democratic races which was quite different than the several elections leading up to this one.

 **Subtopics - Business**